Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 Feb.
 22. Greene visits Capitol Hill with some allies to deliver handmade articles of impeachment targeting House Speaker Nancy Pelosi (D-Calif.) for “treason.”

 In the later-deleted Facebook video preserved by CNN, Greene can be seen approaching Ocasio-Cortez’s office.
-In a guest book outside the door, Greene writes “you’re a traitor,” accompanied by a smiley face.
+In a guest book outside the door, Greene writes “You’re a traitor,” accompanied by a smiley face.
 Finding the door to the office locked, she proceeds to speak through a mail slot to anyone inside.

 “Alexandria Ocasio-Cortez,” Greene begins, pronouncing “Ocasio” like “oCAYzio.”
 “I’m an American citizen.
 I pay your salary through the taxes that you collect from me through the IRS because I’m a taxpaying citizen of the United States.”